Unimodal Distributions for Ordinal Regression: Related work

-\item\textbf{Non-parametric heuristic loss:} In~\cite{Belharbi2019DeepOC,ordinal_albuquerque2021} the authors proposed a non-parametric ordinal loss for neuronal networks that promotes the output probabilities to follow a unimodal distribution.
+The goal is to promote the neural network's output probabilities to follow a unimodal distribution.
 This is done by imposing a set of different constraints over all pairs of consecutive labels, which allows for a more flexible decision boundary relative to parametric approaches.
-These approaches have been generalized for quasi-unimodal distributions~\cite{math10060980}. \end{itemize}
+These approaches have been generalized for quasi-unimodal distributions~\cite{math10060980}.

-Figure~\ref{figTaxonomy} summarizes the current unimodal approaches with respect to the soft/hard constraint and parametric/non-parametric priority axes.
+Fig.~\ref{figTaxonomy} summarizes the current unimodal approaches concerning the soft/hard constraint and parametric/non-parametric priority axes.
 We also highlight the two proposed model families, to be presented next.